ysoheilifar/openvpn-as-restrictions/README.md

 > [!NOTE]
 > This method work on server running [ubuntu 20.04 LTS](https://releases.ubuntu.com/focal/) or [debian 10](https://releases.ubuntu.com/focal/](https://cdimage.debian.org/debian-cd/project/build/10.13.0/)https://cdimage.debian.org/debian-cd/project/build/10.13.0/)
+> because to do this, we will use the uncompyle6 utility, which works great with Python versions 2.7, 3.7, 3.8

 ### Let's Start
 #### 1. Install prerequisites